hzqst/MetaHookSv/README.md

 #### Launch Parameters / Commmandline Parameters

--nofbo : disable FrameBufferObject rendering. add it if you caught some rendering error.
-SSAO and Deferred-Shading will not be available when FBO disabled.
+-nofbo : disable FrameBufferObject rendering.
+SSAO and Deferred-Shading will not be available when FBO is disabled.

--nomsaa : disable MultiSampling Anti-Aliasing (MSAA). add it if you caught some performance hit.
+-nomsaa : disable MultiSampling Anti-Aliasing (MSAA).
+It is strongly recommended to disable MSAA if you are using SSAO.

 -nohdr : disable High-Dynamic-Range (HDR).